-How I wish to be Contacted (# - delete e as appropriate † - tick all that apply) I am happy to be contacted by the Appli to resolve my concerns # entative to discuss and try I do not wish to be contacted by the App try to resolve my concerns # -or- olicant or their repres sentative to discuss and I prefer to be contacted: by personal vis telephone in the day $\square$ † by telephone i • • • I prefer to be contacted: (plea se state preferred time) Disclosure of Name and Address (# - appropriate) delete as appropria te † - tick as I have no objection to my Name and Ad • ed. #/ I object to my Name and Address being -or- disclosed to #:- The Applicant □† Another Responsible Authority □ † The Public □ † BECAUSE: (Give a full explanation) Fear of Intimidation or Violence (‡ - d elete this section if r not applicable) I am reluctant to make representations I personal details are divulged BECAUSE dation or violence if my (Give a full explanation as to why you fe you fear it.
-If you have any suggestions addressed, please state them.) ‡ Signed: Dated:
+How I wish to be Contacted (# - delete as appropriate I am happy to be contacted by the Applicant or their representative to discuss and try to resolve my concerns # -or- I do not wish to be contacted by the Applicant or their representative to discuss and try to resolve my concerns # I prefer to be contacted: by personal visit $\Box$ † by post $\Box$ † by e-mail $\Box$ † by telephone in the day $\Box$ † by telephone in the evening $\Box$ † by mobile phone $\Box$ † I prefer to be contacted: (please state preferred time) Disclosure of Name and Address (# - delete as appropriate † - tick as appropriate) I have no objection to my Name and Address being disclosed. #/ I object to my Name and Address being disclosed to #:- The Applicant □ † Another Responsible Authority □ † The Public BECAUSE: (Give a full explanation) Fear of Intimidation or Violence (‡ - delete this section if not applicable) I am reluctant to make representations because I fear intimidation or violence if my personal details are divulged BECAUSE ‡: (Give a full explanation as to why you fear intimidation and violence and from who, you fear it.
+If you have any suggestions as to how these concerns can be addressed, please state them.) ‡